Last updated January 11, 2022

 Making sure you have the correct tools and equipment can make the job a lot easier.
 They will also reward your hard work with the best result possible.

-There are so many myths surrounding how to wash a car properly – so many, in fact, that it may seem infinitely easier just to take it to a car wash.
+There are so many myths surrounding how to wash a car properly, what equipment to use and how often you should wash your car – so many, in fact, that it may seem infinitely easier just to take it to a car wash.
 However, we’re here to point you in the right direction.

 If you can, wash your car on a cloudy day.
 It may be tempting to wait until the sun’s out but this can dry the car too quickly and leave you with streaks and water spots.
 No one can control the weather, so if you need to wash your car and it happens to be sunny, try to do it in a shaded area.